Five signs your dog loves you

 Bringing you toys

-If your dog brings you toys it not only shows that they enjoy playing with you, but also that they trust you to have possession of their favourite things.
-Dogs can become very attached to their toys, so you should consider it an honour if they want to share them with you!
+If your dog brings you toys it not only shows that they enjoy playing with you, but also that they trust you to have possession of their favorite things.
+Dogs can become very attached to their toys, so you should consider it an honor if they want to share them with you!

 Sleeping in your bed